 Risk factors and making change

 An anti-inflammatory diet is a great way to reduce inflammation and improve overall health for the caregiver and the aging.
 Eating a diet with plenty of fruits, vegetables, whole grains, nuts, and seeds, as well as healthy sources of protein (like fish and poultry), can help reduce inflammation.
-Additionally, limiting foods high in saturated fats and processed sugars can also help reduce inflammation.
-Finally, taking the time to research and choose foods that are known to reduce inflammation can be a great way to improve your health and well-being.
+Limiting foods high in saturated fats and processed sugars can also help reduce inflammation.
+Finally, taking the time to research and choose foods known to reduce inflammation can greatly improve your health and well-being.
 For more information, check out this site.

 Caregiving can be challenging, frustrating, and highly stressful!
 But it doesn’t have to be that way.

 - Managing your loved one’s daily activities in an organized and structured way.